EvgenyTsizin/MuTube/Readme.md

 # What is MuTube?

-The project is enspired by YouGlish just for musical notes.
+The project is enspired by [YouGlish](https://youglish.com/) just for musical notes (currently focused on piano).

 The idea is that the user can choose/photograph notes from some musical piece played by different performers, and watch how different maestros played the selected notes.